IPCONNEX-Services/loi-25/README.md

 # IPCONNEX-LAW-25

-A frappe module adapted to law 25
+A frappe module for the law 25